Celeste Bright Slays In Skintight Leather Pants And Guns N’ Roses Crop Top

 “Beautiful as always, love your cool spikes,” a fourth fan wrote of Celeste’s unique shoes.

-The comments section also filled up with emoji which included the flame, heart-eyed smiley face, and black hearts to compliment her outfit.
+The comments section also filled up with emoji, which included flames, heart-eyes, and black hearts to compliment her outfit.

-The new post from Celeste is one of her more conservative from the past several weeks.
-The model routinely shows off her incredible body in skimpy swimsuits, and sometimes goes completely nude in her photos.
-Earlier this month she wowed her hundreds of thousands of followers when she went naked in a pool in Tulum, Mexico.
+The new post from Celeste is one of the more conservative snaps she’s shared over the past several weeks.
+The model routinely shows off her incredible body in skimpy swimsuits and sometimes goes completely nude in her photos.
+Earlier this month, she wowed her hundreds of thousands of followers when she went naked in a pool in Tulum, Mexico.
 Celeste posed with her bare bum facing the camera and covered her chest strategically with her arms.